 The shared inbox feature enables you to link multiple signatures to a single inbox.
 This feature is especially useful if your organization has inboxes that are shared by several employees (e.g., support@mycompany, billing@mycompany, etc).
 Once the mapping is set up, these employees can choose to use either the default signature of the shared inbox or their own personal signature.

-The shared inbox feature is available for customers using the Outlook add-in and WiseStamp Chrome extension.
+The shared inbox feature is available for customers using the Outlook add-in and WiseStamp Chrome Extension.

 Once the shared inbox feature is enabled for your account, follow these steps to set up the mapping you require.
 In the procedure below, we use the support inbox as an example.